subslink326/legalchatassistanto1/README.md

-Based on the computation results, I'll provide a properly formatted markdown version of the README.md file that maintains consistent structure and formatting:

 # 📚 Legal Assistant AI – Post‑Trial Appeals Workbench

 Full‑stack desktop app for uploading discovery / transcripts, chunking them for